POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

-Rather than give anti-oxidant nutrients, which tend to be very yin, we can actually remove the amigos or oxides.
-To read more about this interesting phenomenon, read The Amigos – Iron, Manganese, Aluminum And Others.
+Rather than give anti-oxidant nutrients, a development program will actually remove the mineral compounds such as oxides that cause oxidant damage.
+This is much better, and more permanent, as well.
+To read more about this topic, please read The Amigos – Iron, Manganese, Aluminum And Others.

 CORRECTING POOR ELIMINATOR AND VERY POOR ELIMINATOR PATTERNS

-As a person follows a properly designed nutritional balancing program, the poor eliminator indicators tend to go away on their own.
+As a person follows a properly designed development program, the poor eliminator indicators tend to go away on their own.
 However, ways to enhance the process include:

 POOR ELIMINATOR PATTERN ON A RETEST ONLY, OR A WORSENING OF THE PATTERN ON A RETEST

-4. Other mineral patterns may impair toxic metal elimination such as a bowl pattern, a very low sodium/potassium ratio, retracing an infection, or something else.
+d) the presence of another mineral patterns that may impair toxic metal elimination such as a bowl pattern, a very low sodium/potassium ratio, or something else.

 WEIGHT GAIN DUE TO POOR ELIMINATOR PATTERN

-Rarely a client gains weight on a nutritional balancing program for a time.
+Rarely, a client gains a little weight on a development program for a time.
 One reason can be the appearance of a poor eliminator pattern.
 The reason for the weight gain may be water retention as the body attempts to dilute certain toxic substances to reduce their harmful effects.

 A related cause is a problem in the kidneys, perhaps, that are not able to handle the toxins that need to be eliminated.
 Usually, this is temporary and will pass when the poor eliminator patterns pass.